drewloewe/self-assessments/final.md

 *	Reread the [basic grading contract](https://github.com/drewloewe/grading-contract/blob/master/grading-contract-Summer19-and-later.md).
 * Reread your midterm self-assessment.
 * 	Open the Canvas gradebook and see what I have entered as your grades so far.
-This work includes major written assignments, peer review, quizzes, activities, etc. It will also include assignments that are still eligible for revision.
+This work includes major written assignments, peer review, quizzes, activities, etc. It will also include assignments that are still eligible for revision, so it is still a snapshot.
 * In F2F courses, [view your attendance information in Canvas](https://guides.instructure.com/m/4212/l/643081-how-do-i-view-my-roll-call-attendance-report-as-a-student).
 *  Beyond just reviewing grades and attendance, reread feedback I have given you on projects, as well as the assignments themselves.
 *  Make notes on what you observe.
 A self-assessment that ignores the feedback I have given gets a guaranteed "below-spec" grade.